Timeline of African and diasporic LGBTQ history

 This is a timeline of notable events in the history of non-heterosexual conforming people of African ancestry, who may identify as LGBTIQGNC (lesbian, gay, bisexual, transgender, intersex, queer, third gender, gender nonconforming), men who have sex with men, or related culturally specific identities.
 This timeline includes events both in Africa, the Americas and Europe and in the global African diaspora, as the histories are very deeply linked.

+1600s

+1672

+The Life and Struggles of Our Mother Wälättä P̣eṭros (1672) is the first reference of homosexuality between nuns in Ethiopian literature.